zhaoyul/aposd-vs-clean-code/README.md

 pretty obvious, such as the entanglement and interface complexity; maybe you were surprised that it is hard to understand, but I am not.
-Said another way, if you are unable to predict whether your code will be easy to understand, there are serious problems with your design methodology.
+Said another way, if you are unable to predict whether your code will be easy to understand, there are problems with your design methodology.

 **UB:**